 Friedreich's ataxia is a rare, inherited disease.
 It damages the spinal cord, peripheral nerves, and the cerebellum part of the brain.
 This disease tends to develop in children and teens.
 It slowly worsens over time.
 Unsteady, awkward movements and a loss of feeling due to nerve injury develop as the disease gets worse.
 People with this disorder may have other health problems, such as diabetes and heart disease, along with nervous system symptoms.

 This disease is named after Nicholaus Friedreich, the German doctor who discovered it in the 1860s.
 Ataxia is a lack of muscle control.
 It causes gait problems.

 What causes Friedreich's ataxia?

 Friedreich's ataxia is an inherited disease.
-It is caused by a problem in a gene called FXN.
-It is a recessive genetic disorder.
-This means you need to get a copy of the gene defect from both parents to have it.
+It's caused by a problem in a gene called FXN.
+It's a recessive genetic disorder.
+This means you need to get a copy of the gene defect from both parents to be affected.

 What are the symptoms of Friedreich's ataxia?

 Symptoms of Friedreich's ataxia often start between ages 5 and 15.
 But they can start later in life.
 They tend to get worse over time.
 Symptoms include:

 - Trouble walking

 - A loss of feeling that starts in the legs and spreads to the arms and trunk

 - Loss of reflexes